 What Are Multi-Family Investment Properties?

-A multi family property is a property that has more than one household, so this can be a large house that has been split into two or more apartments, or purpose built condos, apartment block or other multi occupancy dwelling.
+A multi family property is a property that has more than one household, so this can be a large house that has been split into two or more apartments for rent in bridgeport ct, or purpose built condos, apartment block or other multi occupancy dwelling.

 There are multi family properties available on the market, and they can be bought outright, but other options might be to invest in a collective investment into a multi-family dwelling, where you own a share of the overall property investment.
 Alternatively you could by a single household dwelling which is large and has the scope for development, and turn it into a multi family property.
 Beware with this approach that there is demand for this type of low cost property in the area, and that you are likely to be able to get planning permission, indicated by whether there are other apartment buildings on the same block.